 Gewandhaus Children´s Choir

-From 1982 until 1997 the Gewandhaus Children's Choir was developed by the influential hand of Ekkehard Schreiber.
+Founded in 1973, the Gewandhaus Children's Choir has, as a consequence of its high musical demands und persistent nurturing of young talent, established itself as one of the most renowned and successful children's choirs in Germany.
+From 1982 to 1997, the Choir was led by the influential hand of Ekkehard Schreiber.
 Frank-Steffen Elster succeeded Schreiber in 1999, directing the Choir to this day.